 Although the Italian brand only produces T-shirts, sweats, and accessories, Burlon has established a distinctive aesthetic that incorporates animals, camouflage, and Patagonian symbols into striking graphic designs.

 It could be argued that Burlon’s success in a country known for its historic factories and age-old production techniques highlights fashion’s evolution over the past two decades.
 It’s a world no longer controlled by a few dozen families, opening up instead to anyone with a unique perspective and fresh ideas.

-Messina and Rizzo have made no secret of their desire to shake up an Italian fashion landscape dominated by historic houses and cultural dogma, and their oversized fits and tracksuits do exactly that in a country dominated by silks, furs and luxury fabrics.
+Messina and Rizzo have made no secret of their desire to shake up an Italian fashion landscape dominated by historic houses and cultural dogma, and their oversized fits and tracksuits do exactly that in a country dominated by silks, furs, and luxury fabrics.

-As such, you can’t really talk about revered French master of the quilted jacket, Moncler, without also talking about the distinctly Italian flare that brought Moncler to collaborations with Thom Browne, OFF-WHITE, Pharrell Williams and FriendsWithYou.
+As such, you can’t really talk about revered French master of the quilted jacket, Moncler, without also talking about the distinctly Italian flare that brought Moncler to collaborations with Thom Browne, OFF-WHITE, Pharrell Williams, and FriendsWithYou.

 Founded in 1976 by Renzo Rosso and Adriano Goldschmied, Diesel is a premium Italian brand that specializes in Italian-made denim.
-Though it’s arguably one of the most familiar names in fashion, the true identity of Diesel is a bit of a mystery, and this is no accident.
+Although it’s arguably one of the most familiar names in fashion, the true identity of Diesel is a bit of a mystery, and this is no accident.

 The result is an Italian brand that channels the famous Groucho Marx quote: “I wouldn’t want to belong to any club that would have me as a member.”
 Pure anti-everything.

 Stone Island / C.P.
 Company